Guide12 Hours Wellington

 5 Eva Street, Te Aro

-End the morning in Wellington’s coolest precinct, the Hannah Factory Laneway just off Dixon Street.
-There’s been a rejuvenation of this once forgotten part of town thanks to the arrival of a number of small artisan food producers.
+End the morning in Wellington’s coolest precinct, the Hannah Factory Laneway, just off Dixon Street.
+There’s been a rejuvenation of this once-forgotten part of town thanks to the arrival of small artisan food producers.
 Check out and sample goods from Wellington Chocolate Factory, the Fix & Fogg window for small-batch produced peanut butter, and Leeds Street Bakery for beautiful bread.

 35 Ghuznee Street, Te Aro